MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-smartsheet.md

 LocalizationGroup: Connect to services
 ---
 # Connect to Smartsheet with Power BI
 This article walks you through pulling your data from your Smartsheet account with a Power BI template app.
 Smartsheet offers an easy platform for collaboration and file sharing.
-The Smartsheet template app for Power BI provides a dashboard, reports and dataset that shows an overview of your Smartsheet account.
+The Smartsheet template app for Power BI provides a dashboard, reports, and dataset that show an overview of your Smartsheet account.
 You can also use [Power BI Desktop](desktop-connect-to-data.md) to connect directly to individual sheets in your account.

 After you've installed the template app, you can change the dashboard and report.
 Then you can distribute it as an app to colleagues in your organization.